 If you have enabled the feature to send a Thank you email to your customers asking for their feedback in Settings>Thank you email, you should define what the feedback email will be used for and its purpose.

 If you are planning to publish customer feedback generated from the Thank you email as an online review within the Bookeo system, then “unambiguous consent” should be required.
-Online reviews are a form of marketing and do not count as legitimate interest under GDPR.
+Online reviews are a form of marketing and do not count as a legitimate interest under GDPR.
 If your customer feedback is probably not sensitive, you may only need to obtain “unambiguous consent” to publish the reviews within the Bookeo system: the customer should understand how their data will be used.

 In this case, we do recommend that you add a statement to the Thank you email you send, including - but not limited to - the following: